amirmghaemi/tika-document-ingest/README.md

 #### INSTALL TEMPLATE

-1. Once you are on the NIFI platform, your canvas should be empty.
+1. Once you are logged into the NiFi page, you should see a blank canvas.
 If not, this is okay.
 Holding down the shift key, use the mouse to select the canvas you see.
 Then, once the canvas is selected, right click your mouse while the cursor is on the template and press “delete”.

+2. From this repository, download the "NiFi_Template_Final.xml" file.

-2. Now that your canvas is clean, right click an empty space on the canvas and press “Upload Template”.
-From here, press “Select Template” and choose the NIFI template you have downloaded from our GitHub repository.
+3. Navigate back to the NiFi page and right click an empty space on the canvas.
+In the dropdown, click “Upload Template” and then click “Select Template” in the popup screen.
+Choose the "NiFi_Template_Final.xml" file you have downloaded and click "Upload".

+4. Once the template is successfully imported, you can drag the "Template" button at the top into the blank canvas and let go.
+This will show a popup screen where you can choose a template.
+Select the "NiFi Template Final" template and click "Add".

 #### SET UP DATA TO INGEST